Deformations of $G$-valued pseudocharacters: Generalized reductive group schemes

-Suppose $G$ is a smooth affine group scheme over a commutative ring $\calO$, such that the geometric fibers $G_{\overline s}$ for $s \in \Spec(\calO)$ are reductive groups.
-There is a unique open subgroup scheme $G^0 \subseteq G$, such that $(G^0)_s \cong (G_s)^0$ for all $s \in \Spec(\calO)$ \cite[Corollaire 15.6.5]{PMIHES_1966__28__5_0}.
-We say, that $G^0$ is the \emph{identity component} of $G$.
-If $\calO$ is connected and $G$ has connected fibers, then $G$ is connected.
-Each $G^0_s$ is geometrically connected \cite[Exercise 1.6.5]{bcnrd} and it follows, that formation of the identity component $(-)^0$ commutes with any base change.
-In particular $G_{\overline s}^0$ is a connected reductive group, $G^0$ is an open and closed $\calO$-subgroup scheme of $G$ and the quotient $G/G^0$ exists as a separated étale $\calO$-group scheme of finite presentation \cite[Proposition 3.1.3]{bcnrd}.
-In general $G/G^0$ doesn't have to be finite \cite[Example 3.1.4]{bcnrd}.
+Suppose $G$ is a smooth affine group scheme over a commutative ring $\calO$.
+There is a unique open subgroup scheme $G^0 \subseteq G$, such that $(G^0)_s \cong (G_s)^0$ for all $s \in \Spec(\calO)$, \cite[Corollaire 15.6.5]{PMIHES_1966__28__5_0}.
+We say that $G^0$ is the \emph{identity component} of $G$.
+Each $G^0_s$ is geometrically connected \cite[Exercise 1.6.5]{bcnrd} and it follows that the formation of the identity component $(-)^0$ commutes with any base change.
+In particular, if the geometric fibers $G_{\overline s}$ for $s \in \Spec(\calO)$ are reductive groups, then their identity components $G_{\overline s}^0$ are connected reductive groups, $G^0$ is an open and closed $\calO$-subgroup scheme of $G$ and the quotient $G/G^0$ exists as a separated étale $\calO$-group scheme of finite presentation, \cite[Proposition 3.1.3]{bcnrd}.
+In general $G/G^0$ does not have to be finite, \cite[Example 3.1.4]{bcnrd}.

 This leads to the following definition, which includes the orthogonal groups $\mathrm O_n$ when $2$ is invertible in $\calO$.